«Medicata» — the eRx platform with all-in-one app for prescribed medications

 There was no working eRx system in Russia, statewide or regional.

-We ruled out all claims about the implementation electronic system for prescribed medications.
-Our research found all of them worked as record storage systems only.
+We ruled out all claims about the implementation of an electronic system for prescribed medications.

 eRx out of Russia